cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ![Lenovo Thinkstation](lenovo.png){: w="200" h="150"}
 _Lenovo Thinkstation_

-For the OS, I installed the latest stable Debian release (headless version) to have a solid foundation and still have compatibility with most software.
+For the OS, I installed the most recent stable Debian release (headless version) to provide a solid base while remaining compatible with the majority of software.

-It was installed on a new 512Go SSD to improve the performance.
-The 1 TO hard drive store only services data (media, static storage, ...).
+It was placed on a new 512GB SSD to enhance performance.
+The 1 TO hard disk store only handles data (media, static storage, etc.).

 ## My server services